What is a community hospital?

 Where will the Sunbury Community Hospital be located?

-The new Sunbury Community Hospital will be an expansion of the current Sunbury Day Hospital at 7 Macedon Street, Sunbury.
+The Sunbury Community Hospital will be an expansion of the current Sunbury Day Hospital at 7 Macedon Street, Sunbury.

 What services will the Sunbury Community Hospital provide?